Helldorado Days (Las Vegas): Origin of name

 The use of the title "Helldorado," recommended by Zerby and approved by the Elks, surprised Tombstone, Arizona residents.
 Tombstone had been using the title "Helldorado" for its annual celebration since 1929.
-The invented word came in a comment from prospectors coming to the area looking for gold, their Eldorado.
+The invented word came in a comment from prospectors coming to the area looking for gold, their El Dorado.
 Instead of finding gold, they found nothing but heat and poor-paying jobs; it was a real "Hell Dorado."
 After visiting Arizona, Zerby brought the name to Las Vegas.

 1935 Helldorado - The Plan

 Zerby's popular pitch to communities in the 1930s was to "get completely away from the idea of rodeo, barbecue, or any of the other time-worn free amusements," adding that "people want to be thrilled and are ever looking for something different and something out-of-the-ordinary."

 Zerby's idea was called the “Pay Streak Trail."
 Along the trail were the fundraising opportunities including the "Helldorado Village," where "you will see the Last Chance Saloon, The Pot of Gold Gambling Hall, the Helldorado Dance Hall, the Girlie-Girlie Show, The Wild West Show, The Fat Girl, the Wild Man, The Belles of Helldorado, The Golden Wedding, The Old Fiddlers" along with other "concessions to amuse you."

 Zerby said all the "Pay Streak Trail" elements will "be operated by Elks and their families and friends."

 The first Helldorado included opportunities for the community to unite around the Elks event with a parade and the growing of whiskers.
 Las Vegas Mayor Ernie Cragin issued a proclamation called on "all male citizens" to "allow their whisker grow and refrain from shaving."

 Charles P. Squires, the publisher of the Las Vegas Age newspaper, recalled, "Barbers of the community were doing a novel business in trimming whiskers in fancy patterns on the faces of public-spirited men of the town.
 Not only were the barbers called on to shape the whiskers, but they also had many dye jobs, turning out blue-black and flaming red beards."
 Zerby also provided western costumes from Paramount film studio in Hollywood, California for the Elks as part of the contract with the organization.